Harshit-kh05/BloodChainX/README.md

-### BlockChainX is a blockchain-powered solution for blood donation and distribution management.
+### BloodChainX is a blockchain-powered solution for blood donation and distribution management.
 It ensures donor data integrity and prevents fraud, effectively manages surplus blood supply, and promotes transparency in the process.

 ### Technologies Used :